Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 Several notational preliminaries are presented in \cref{Notational Preliminaries}.
 In \cref{Formal Model and Goal}, we introduce general pairwise comparison models, define the necessary terminology, and present the various regularity assumptions necessary for our analysis.
 In \cref{sec: Main Results}, we present the main results of our work.
 Specifically, in \cref{sec:Problem Formulation}, we introduce a notion of separation distance that allows us to measure the deviation of a pairwise comparison model from the class of all BTL models.
 Additionally, we mathematically formulate the hypothesis testing problem and introduce the associated testing rule. \cref{Upper Bound on Critical Threshold} provides an upper bound on the scaling of the critical threshold for this hypothesis test.
 In \cref{sec: Type1 and Type2}, we provide upper bounds on type \Romannum{1} and type \Romannum{2} probabilities of error.
 Moreover, \cref{Lower Bound on Critical Threshold} introduces a matching lower bound on the critical threshold of the test proving minimax optimality (up to constant factors).
 In \cref{sec: Graphs with Bounded Principal Ratio}, we provide examples of different classes of graphs that meet the required assumptions for all pairwise comparison models.
-We then move on to characterizing the stability of the BTL model in \cref{sec: Stability of the BTL Assumption}.
 In our paper, formal proofs of various propositions are available in \cref{sec:proofs}, while the upper bound proofs for the critical threshold (\cref{Main theorem with upper bound}) and type \Romannum{1} and type \Romannum{2} probabilities of error (\cref{thm:Type-1 and Type-2 error}) are provided in \cref{Proof:Main theorem with upper bound}.
-The proofs of lower bounds and stability results are presented in \cref{sec: Proof of Lower Bound and Stability}.
+The proof of our lower bound is presented in \cref{sec: Proof of Lower Bound and Stability}.
 In \cref{sec: Numerical Simulations}, we present numerical simulations for synthetic data that support our theoretical results and also apply our testing rule to both real-world and synthetic datasets.
 Finally, in \cref{sec: Conclusion}, we reiterate our results and provide some directions for future research.
-Additionally, we present our remaining proofs in the appendices.
+Additionally, we present our remaining proofs and characterize the stability of the BTL model in the Appendices.